2004javausf/Proj1_TRMS_Anas/README.md

 ## Installation

-Use the default package manager to download the TRMS files from the repository.
+Enter the git command below to download and clone the TRMS files from the repository.
 No installation is needed to run the program.

 ```bash